 The Club will provide a convenient berthing place

-Safety Conditions of Boat Hire
+Safety Conditions of Club Boat Usage

 Remember, your safety is your responsibility - Please do not take out boats in unsuitable conditions